austinm911/awesome-drizzle/README.md

 - [Drizzle Toolbelt](https://github.com/fredericoo/drizzle-toolbelt) - a set of Drizzle related utilities
   - `takeFirst`, `takeFirstOrThrow`, `aggregate`, `transform`

+## Utilities

+- [upsert-record](./upsert-record.ts) - a utility function to perform an upsert operation on a database table using Drizzle ORM
+- [build-conflict-update-columns](./build-conflict-update-columns.ts) - a utility function to build the `set` object for the `onConflictDoUpdate` clause in upsert operations

 ## Contribution

-Please fell free to make a contribution by making a pull request.
+Please feel free to make a contribution by making a pull request.